-Mr. Hammer's employment agreement provides that if a change in control of our company occurs, all equity awards held by Mr. Hammer shall immediately become exercisable or vested.
-If a change in control of our company occurs and Mr. Hammer's employment is terminated for reasons other than for cause (other than a termination resulting from a disability) within two years of the change in control, or if Mr. Hammer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment within two years following a change in control of our company, then he shall be entitled to (1) a lump sum severance payment equal to one and a half times his base salary at the time of the change in control plus an amount equal to Mr. Hammer's target bonus at the time of the change in control, and (2) health insurance coverage for Mr. Hammer and his dependents for an 18 month period.
+Mr. Mirchadani's employment agreement provides for the vesting of equity awards upon a change in control of our company.
+Specifically, if a change in control of our company occurs and Mr. Mirchandani's employment is terminated for reasons other than for cause or on account of disability or if Mr. Mirchandani terminates his employment for good reason, in each case, within two years of the change in control, then all equity awards held by Mr. Mirchandani shall immediately become exercisable and any equity awards with performance conditions not yet determinable will be deemed earned at 100% of target.
+Furthermore, subject to execution of a release of claims, he shall be entitled to (1) a lump sum severance payment equal to 18 months of his base salary at the time of the change in control plus an amount equal to Mr. Mirchandani's target cash bonus at the time of the change in control, and (2) health insurance coverage for Mr. Mirchandani and his dependents for an 18 month period.